Skip to main content

 Experience

-o Identified bottlenecks in NPD workflows, causing delays across product development stages o Learned project planning and dependency tracking using MS Project in a manufacturing setup o Structured process plans and tracked milestones across teams to improve coordination o Reduced cycle time by 15% and improved throughput planning
+o Identified bottlenecks in NPD workflows, causing delays across product development stages o Implemented project planning and dependency tracking using MS Project in a manufacturing setup o Structured process plans and tracked milestones across teams to improve coordination o Reduced cycle time by 15% and improved throughput planning

 CChallenge